vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 1) Use `POST` to collection resource to create, `POST` to a singular resource for partial updates, and `PUT` to singular resources for complete replace. <br>
 2) Only use `POST` to create and `PATCH` for updates.
 While this strategy is more compliant with the HTTP spec, the former strategy tends to be more popular due to the complexity around using `PATCH`.

-### Choosing Response Status Codes
+### Select Response Status Codes

 #### Goal:
-The goal of this step is to ...
+Come to agreement on the HTTP Status Codes to use for successful, validation failure, and error responses.

 #### Notes: